rust-lang/book/src/ch13-01-closures.md

 the `borrows_mutably` closure: When `borrows_mutably` is defined, it captures a mutable reference to `list`.
 We don’t use the closure again after the closure is called, so the mutable borrow ends.
-Between the closure definition and the closure call, an immutable borrow to print isn’t allowed, because no other borrows are allowed when there’s a mutable borrow.
+Between the closure definition and the closure call, an immutable borrow to `list` isn’t allowed, because no other borrows are allowed when there’s a mutable borrow.
 Try adding a `println!` there to see what error message you get!